 Accurate and timely data are necessary to develop a comprehensive health picture of a country or municipality.
 In many places data are gathered, but not analyzed correctly or in a timely fashion, a waste of time and resources and a lost opportunity to answer important questions.
 To help move data through the pipeline and assist technical staff in ministries of health in low- and middle-income countries to use data to spur action, the Data Impact Program conducts Data Analytics Methods training workshops on data analysis and use.
 The workshop is tailored toward epidemiologists and surveillance officers working in the central ministry or in subnational government health agencies.

-During the workshop, which is presented live and through an online platform, participants learn about the foundations of epidemiology, data presentation, including the creation of visual depictions of data, and how to perform various analyses, such as:
+During the workshop, which is presented live and through an online platform, participants learn about the foundations of epidemiology, data presentation, including the creation of visual depictions of data, and how to perform various analyses.

 After participating in the workshop participants have stronger visualization and analytic skills for developing robust and accurate annual health reports, enhanced comprehension and monitoring of national health indicators and improved understanding of internal communication of data to senior leadership.